-Andrew Kennedy has led a life of soccer, science and service working toward conquering the divide between us and them.
-He began playing soccer for Webster Soccer at the age of 5.
-Since then he has played for Webster Soccer club, FC Dynamo and Lakefront Soccer Club, serving as the team captain of his teams on 4 different occasions.
+Andrew Kennedyhas led a life of soccer, science and service working toward conquering the divide between us and them.
+He began playing soccer at the age of 5.
+During his playing days, Andrew has served as the team captain of his teams on 4 different occasions.
 His high school playing career was notable in that he was not only the team captain 3 of the 5 years he was involved but also was named to the Monroe County All Stars, The All Rochester First team and the All State Soccer team in 2018.

 He became a referee in 2013 and has since been at the NYSW State Cup final four in 2018 and 2019.
 In 2018 his performance at state cup earned him a last second appointment to the 2018 Regional Championships and in 2019 he attended both the Region 1 ODP Tournament as well as the Regional Championships.
 He is currently on our list of officials doing local academy games assigned by US Soccer as well as earning his upgrade to allow him to do affiliated adult games.
 He has been mentoring new referees in the Rochester area for the last 2 years.

-Academically, he is currently enrolled in the Binghamton University Undergraduate Research program where he is involved with the types of projects and research generally reserved for Graduate students.
-His last project involved collaborating with a research group to create anoxic microcosms for study of arsenic, antimony and sulfur consumption by purple sulfur bacteria found in Green Lakes State Park.
-After only one year in the program, he has been elevated to lead several research groups and works as a teaching assistant in the program helping new students learn the processes and techniques that are being used in the program.
+In addition to soccer, Andrew is currently enrolled in the Binghamton University Undergraduate Research program where he is involved with the types of projects and research generally reserved for graduate students.
+After one year in the program, Andrew was elevated to lead several research groups and works as a teaching assistant in the program.
 In addition to his primary work in chemistry, he is pursuing a minor in Spanish and is an active participant in the University Orchestra and the Graduation Band.
-With his overall GPA of 3.807, he was inducted into the Phi Eta Sigma National Honor society in the fall of 2018.
+Andrew was inducted into the Phi Eta Sigma National Honor society in the fall of 2018.

 Outside of school, he has been very involved in music, scouting and his church.
 For his church he volunteered at the Asbury First United Methodist Church Storehouse and volunteered to take part in the Asbury First United Methodist Youth Fellowship Annual Work Trip four times.
-As a musician he was the first trombonist for the National Assocition for Music Educators Symphony orchestra, The New York State School Music Association All State Symphony Orchestra as well as the area All State and All County Ensembles.
-He has also worked part time as a landscaper and for the Penfield Central School District and set up tents and delivered materials for a local rental company.
+As a musician he was the first trombonist for the National Association for Music Educators Symphony orchestra, The New York State School Music Association All State Symphony Orchestra as well as the area All State and All County Ensembles.

-He brought all of his worlds together when he decided to become an Eagle Scout.
-In December of 2015, his church and many other communities of faith got together for a City Sing for Peace.
-While at the festival, he noticed that most of the people involved were older.
-He thought that was a shame and unsustainable for any period of time.
-For his Eagle Scout Project he came up with, organized and chaired A Conversation on Faith in 2016.
-This involved organizing a potluck with 85 high school students he recruited from 5 different religions, preparing open ended questions for 10 round table discussions and brought in faith leaders of different religions to help facilitate the discussion.
-As if that was not enough, the next time he volunteered for the Youth Day of Service he used his contacts from the previous event to organize a musical event that evening featuring music and musicians from the Jewish, Hindu, Muslim, Christian and Mormon community in an effort to help “us” understand and cooperate with “them.”
+Andrew is an Eagle Scout and for his project he came up with, organized, and chaired A Conversation on Faith.
+This involved organizing a potluck with 85 high school students recruited from five different religions and brought in faith leaders of different religions to help facilitate discussions.
+Additionally, Andrew helped organize a musical event featuring music and musicians from the Jewish, Hindu, Muslim, Christian and Mormon community in an effort to help “us” understand and cooperate with “them.”

 His college professor wrote “Andrew has demonstrated that he is resilient, detail-oriented, and a fine leader.
-Not only was he instrumental in the success of his own project when unforeseen (and unrelated) circumstances reduced their number by two, but he is one of the best peer mentors I have worked with.
+Andrew is one of the best peer mentors I have worked with.
 He has a knack for guiding students to find answers without simply telling them the knowledge they are seeking.”

 One of his coaches noted “I’m proud that someone with Andrew’s characteristics and love and respect for the game of soccer has chosen to be a referee.
 With his background in soccer, he knows the game.
 With his hard work, he will strive to improve to reach the next level.
 With his intelligence he will learn the intricacies of applying the laws of the game.
 With his scouting background he will ensure fair play and know the difference between spirit of the game and letter of the law.
 Andrew is a person who will become an excellent role model and mentor to future young referees.”